 As a community descended from immigrants and refugees, with a long history of persecution and sojourning in foreign lands, American Jews cannot stand idly by while the U.S. is putting today's most vulnerable populations in further danger.

-Here are just a few opportunities to support asylum-seekers:
+Here is an opportunity to support asylum-seekers:

 - Urge the Biden Administration to Restore Asylum by ending Migrant Protection Protocols and Title 42.